Port of Tanjung Pelepas

-The Port of Tanjung Pelepas (PTP, UN/Locode: MYTPP) is a container port located in Iskandar Puteri, Johor Bahru District, Johor, Malaysia, and is part of the APM Terminals Global Terminal Network, which holds a minority share in the joint venture.
+The Port of Tanjung Pelepas (PTP, Pelabuhan Tanjung Pelepas, UN/Locode: MYTPP) is a seaport located in Iskandar Puteri, Johor Bahru District, Johor, Malaysia.
 The port is currently the 15th busiest container port in the world, as well as the fifth most efficient port in the world.

-Located 30km away from Malaysia's second largest city, Johor Bahru, PTP is situated on the eastern mouth of the Pulai River in south-western Gelang Patah, in close proximity to the Straits of Johor, which separates the countries of Malaysia and Singapore and the Strait of Malacca.
+Located 30 km away from Malaysia's second largest city, Johor Bahru, PTP is situated on the eastern bank of the Pulai River estuary in soutwestern Gelang Patah, in close proximity to the Strait of Johor, which separates the countries of Malaysia and Singapore and the Strait of Malacca.
 Transshipment accounts for over 90 percent of the port's traffic.
-The port was constructed in an attempt to compete with Singaporean ports.
+The port was constructed in an attempt to compete with Singaporean ports, and is part of the APM Terminals Global Terminal Network, which holds a minority share in the joint venture.

 History

-On 13 March 2000, the harbor held its inauguration ceremony, which was officiated by Prime Minister Mahathir Mohamad.
+On 13 March 2000, the harbour held its inauguration ceremony, which was officiated by Prime Minister Mahathir Mohamad.